Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Follow-up vetoes

 \subsubsection{Manual inspection}

 Finally, we manually inspect the three remaining candidates.
 For each, we investigate the spectra of the corrected and uncorrected data using two different frequency resolutions: \(5.5\times 10^{-4}\) and \(1.1\times 10^{-5}\)~Hz, corresponding to coherence times of 30~min and 1~day, respectively.
 In all three candidates' bands, we observe strong non-Gaussian noise profiles.
 Such non-Gaussianities are known to produce artifacts in specific frequency bins during peakmap peak selection~\cite{Peakmap_method}, and, coincidentally, all the remaining candidates are present in one of these frequency bins.
 By slightly modifying the resolution of the background estimation used to compute the equalized spectra~\cite{Peakmap_method}, we force the artifact-affected bins to be moved away from the candidate bins.
 This modified setup ensures that the candidates' frequency bins were not contaminated by the peakmap creation artifacts.
 We tested several such configurations, and in all cases the \ac{CR} of each candidate dropped well below the selection threshold.
-We also assessed the impact of these modified configurations on simulated signal injections, finding that all injections remained detectable in all configurations.
-On this basis, we vetoed all remaining candidates.
+For each of the three candidates, we have assessed the impact of these modified configurations on a simulated signal injection.
+The injections were done with the same orbital parameters as the candidates.
+We have chosen the injection amplitudes from Eq.~\eqref{eq:bsd_sensi} by replacing \({\rm CR}_{\rm max}\) with the threshold value in band as defined in Sec.~\ref{sec:bsd_cand_selection}.
+We observed that all the injections remained detectable in all configurations considered.
+On this basis, and given that candidates are not significant, in the sense discussed in Sec.~\ref{sec:bsd_cand_selection}, in unaffected configurations, we vetoed all remaining candidates.

 \bibsection{